yuweichen1008/twitter-clone/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Revise

+Pay attention to usage of useState default value.
+For example, if you use [] instead of null in setPost const [post, setPost] = useState() // Notice here, do not use [] otherwise it will has sideEffect on page refresh generation

+This might cause some error during reloading Sometimes, however, in Feed, we have to set this to [] inorder to make code word.
+TL; DR My code works after several iteration

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.